AsterAether/CharacterCustomizer/config_values.md

 * **BanditLevelMaxShield:** Bandit: The max shield per level your survivor gets
 * **BanditLevelMoveSpeed:** Bandit: The move speed per level your survivor gets
 * **BanditLevelRegen:** Bandit: The regen per level your survivor gets.
-* **CloakBaseMaxStock:** Cloak: Maximum number of charges this skill can carry.
-* **CloakBaseRechargeInterval:** Cloak: How long it takes for this skill to recharge after being used.
-* **CloakBeginSkillCooldownOnSkillEnd:** Cloak: Whether or not the cooldown waits until it leaves the set state
-* **CloakCanceledFromSprinting:** Cloak: Sprinting will actively cancel this ability.
-* **CloakIsBullets:** Cloak: Whether or not it has bullet reload behavior
-* **CloakIsCombatSkill:** Cloak: Whether or not this is considered a combat skill.
-* **CloakMustKeyPress:** Cloak: The skill can't be activated if the key is held.
-* **CloakNoSprint:** Cloak: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **CloakRechargeStock:** Cloak: How much stock to restore on a recharge.
-* **CloakRequiredStock:** Cloak: How much stock is required to activate this skill.
-* **CloakShootDelay:** Cloak: Time between bullets for bullet-style weapons
-* **CloakStockToConsume:** Cloak: How much stock to deduct when the skill is activated.
 * **FireShotgunBaseMaxStock:** FireShotgun: Maximum number of charges this skill can carry.
+* **FireShotgunBaseMaxStock:** FireShotgun: Maximum number of charges this skill can carry.
+* **FireShotgunBaseMaxStock:** FireShotgun: Maximum number of charges this skill can carry.
+* **FireShotgunBaseMaxStock:** FireShotgun: Maximum number of charges this skill can carry.
 * **FireShotgunBaseRechargeInterval:** FireShotgun: How long it takes for this skill to recharge after being used.
+* **FireShotgunBaseRechargeInterval:** FireShotgun: How long it takes for this skill to recharge after being used.
+* **FireShotgunBaseRechargeInterval:** FireShotgun: How long it takes for this skill to recharge after being used.
+* **FireShotgunBaseRechargeInterval:** FireShotgun: How long it takes for this skill to recharge after being used.
 * **FireShotgunBeginSkillCooldownOnSkillEnd:** FireShotgun: Whether or not the cooldown waits until it leaves the set state
+* **FireShotgunBeginSkillCooldownOnSkillEnd:** FireShotgun: Whether or not the cooldown waits until it leaves the set state
+* **FireShotgunBeginSkillCooldownOnSkillEnd:** FireShotgun: Whether or not the cooldown waits until it leaves the set state
+* **FireShotgunBeginSkillCooldownOnSkillEnd:** FireShotgun: Whether or not the cooldown waits until it leaves the set state
 * **FireShotgunCanceledFromSprinting:** FireShotgun: Sprinting will actively cancel this ability.
+* **FireShotgunCanceledFromSprinting:** FireShotgun: Sprinting will actively cancel this ability.
+* **FireShotgunCanceledFromSprinting:** FireShotgun: Sprinting will actively cancel this ability.
+* **FireShotgunCanceledFromSprinting:** FireShotgun: Sprinting will actively cancel this ability.
 * **FireShotgunIsBullets:** FireShotgun: Whether or not it has bullet reload behavior
+* **FireShotgunIsBullets:** FireShotgun: Whether or not it has bullet reload behavior
+* **FireShotgunIsBullets:** FireShotgun: Whether or not it has bullet reload behavior
+* **FireShotgunIsBullets:** FireShotgun: Whether or not it has bullet reload behavior
 * **FireShotgunIsCombatSkill:** FireShotgun: Whether or not this is considered a combat skill.
+* **FireShotgunIsCombatSkill:** FireShotgun: Whether or not this is considered a combat skill.
+* **FireShotgunIsCombatSkill:** FireShotgun: Whether or not this is considered a combat skill.
+* **FireShotgunIsCombatSkill:** FireShotgun: Whether or not this is considered a combat skill.
 * **FireShotgunMustKeyPress:** FireShotgun: The skill can't be activated if the key is held.
+* **FireShotgunMustKeyPress:** FireShotgun: The skill can't be activated if the key is held.
+* **FireShotgunMustKeyPress:** FireShotgun: The skill can't be activated if the key is held.
+* **FireShotgunMustKeyPress:** FireShotgun: The skill can't be activated if the key is held.
 * **FireShotgunNoSprint:** FireShotgun: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireShotgunNoSprint:** FireShotgun: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireShotgunNoSprint:** FireShotgun: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireShotgunNoSprint:** FireShotgun: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **FireShotgunRechargeStock:** FireShotgun: How much stock to restore on a recharge.
+* **FireShotgunRechargeStock:** FireShotgun: How much stock to restore on a recharge.
+* **FireShotgunRechargeStock:** FireShotgun: How much stock to restore on a recharge.
+* **FireShotgunRechargeStock:** FireShotgun: How much stock to restore on a recharge.
 * **FireShotgunRequiredStock:** FireShotgun: How much stock is required to activate this skill.
+* **FireShotgunRequiredStock:** FireShotgun: How much stock is required to activate this skill.
+* **FireShotgunRequiredStock:** FireShotgun: How much stock is required to activate this skill.
+* **FireShotgunRequiredStock:** FireShotgun: How much stock is required to activate this skill.
 * **FireShotgunShootDelay:** FireShotgun: Time between bullets for bullet-style weapons
+* **FireShotgunShootDelay:** FireShotgun: Time between bullets for bullet-style weapons
+* **FireShotgunShootDelay:** FireShotgun: Time between bullets for bullet-style weapons
+* **FireShotgunShootDelay:** FireShotgun: Time between bullets for bullet-style weapons
 * **FireShotgunStockToConsume:** FireShotgun: How much stock to deduct when the skill is activated.
-* **GrenadeBaseMaxStock:** Grenade: Maximum number of charges this skill can carry.
-* **GrenadeBaseRechargeInterval:** Grenade: How long it takes for this skill to recharge after being used.
-* **GrenadeBeginSkillCooldownOnSkillEnd:** Grenade: Whether or not the cooldown waits until it leaves the set state
-* **GrenadeCanceledFromSprinting:** Grenade: Sprinting will actively cancel this ability.
-* **GrenadeIsBullets:** Grenade: Whether or not it has bullet reload behavior
-* **GrenadeIsCombatSkill:** Grenade: Whether or not this is considered a combat skill.
-* **GrenadeMustKeyPress:** Grenade: The skill can't be activated if the key is held.
-* **GrenadeNoSprint:** Grenade: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **GrenadeRechargeStock:** Grenade: How much stock to restore on a recharge.
-* **GrenadeRequiredStock:** Grenade: How much stock is required to activate this skill.
-* **GrenadeShootDelay:** Grenade: Time between bullets for bullet-style weapons
-* **GrenadeStockToConsume:** Grenade: How much stock to deduct when the skill is activated.
+* **FireShotgunStockToConsume:** FireShotgun: How much stock to deduct when the skill is activated.
-* **LightsOutBaseMaxStock:** LightsOut: Maximum number of charges this skill can carry.
-* **LightsOutBaseRechargeInterval:** LightsOut: How long it takes for this skill to recharge after being used.
-* **LightsOutBeginSkillCooldownOnSkillEnd:** LightsOut: Whether or not the cooldown waits until it leaves the set state
-* **LightsOutCanceledFromSprinting:** LightsOut: Sprinting will actively cancel this ability.
-* **LightsOutIsBullets:** LightsOut: Whether or not it has bullet reload behavior
-* **LightsOutIsCombatSkill:** LightsOut: Whether or not this is considered a combat skill.
-* **LightsOutMustKeyPress:** LightsOut: The skill can't be activated if the key is held.
-* **LightsOutNoSprint:** LightsOut: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **LightsOutRechargeStock:** LightsOut: How much stock to restore on a recharge.
-* **LightsOutRequiredStock:** LightsOut: How much stock is required to activate this skill.
+* **FireShotgunStockToConsume:** FireShotgun: How much stock to deduct when the skill is activated.
-* **LightsOutShootDelay:** LightsOut: Time between bullets for bullet-style weapons
-* **LightsOutStockToConsume:** LightsOut: How much stock to deduct when the skill is activated.
+* **FireShotgunStockToConsume:** FireShotgun: How much stock to deduct when the skill is activated.
 # REX
-* **AimMortar2BaseMaxStock:** AimMortar2: Maximum number of charges this skill can carry.
-* **AimMortar2BaseRechargeInterval:** AimMortar2: How long it takes for this skill to recharge after being used.
-* **AimMortar2BeginSkillCooldownOnSkillEnd:** AimMortar2: Whether or not the cooldown waits until it leaves the set state
-* **AimMortar2CanceledFromSprinting:** AimMortar2: Sprinting will actively cancel this ability.
-* **AimMortar2IsBullets:** AimMortar2: Whether or not it has bullet reload behavior
-* **AimMortar2IsCombatSkill:** AimMortar2: Whether or not this is considered a combat skill.
-* **AimMortar2MustKeyPress:** AimMortar2: The skill can't be activated if the key is held.
-* **AimMortar2NoSprint:** AimMortar2: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **AimMortar2RechargeStock:** AimMortar2: How much stock to restore on a recharge.
-* **AimMortar2RequiredStock:** AimMortar2: How much stock is required to activate this skill.
-* **AimMortar2ShootDelay:** AimMortar2: Time between bullets for bullet-style weapons
-* **AimMortar2StockToConsume:** AimMortar2: How much stock to deduct when the skill is activated.
-* **FireFlower2BaseMaxStock:** FireFlower2: Maximum number of charges this skill can carry.
-* **FireFlower2BaseRechargeInterval:** FireFlower2: How long it takes for this skill to recharge after being used.
-* **FireFlower2BeginSkillCooldownOnSkillEnd:** FireFlower2: Whether or not the cooldown waits until it leaves the set state
-* **FireFlower2CanceledFromSprinting:** FireFlower2: Sprinting will actively cancel this ability.
-* **FireFlower2IsBullets:** FireFlower2: Whether or not it has bullet reload behavior
-* **FireFlower2IsCombatSkill:** FireFlower2: Whether or not this is considered a combat skill.
-* **FireFlower2MustKeyPress:** FireFlower2: The skill can't be activated if the key is held.
-* **FireFlower2NoSprint:** FireFlower2: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **FireFlower2RechargeStock:** FireFlower2: How much stock to restore on a recharge.
-* **FireFlower2RequiredStock:** FireFlower2: How much stock is required to activate this skill.
-* **FireFlower2ShootDelay:** FireFlower2: Time between bullets for bullet-style weapons
-* **FireFlower2StockToConsume:** FireFlower2: How much stock to deduct when the skill is activated.
 * **FireSyringeBaseMaxStock:** FireSyringe: Maximum number of charges this skill can carry.
+* **FireSyringeBaseMaxStock:** FireSyringe: Maximum number of charges this skill can carry.
+* **FireSyringeBaseMaxStock:** FireSyringe: Maximum number of charges this skill can carry.
+* **FireSyringeBaseMaxStock:** FireSyringe: Maximum number of charges this skill can carry.
 * **FireSyringeBaseRechargeInterval:** FireSyringe: How long it takes for this skill to recharge after being used.
+* **FireSyringeBaseRechargeInterval:** FireSyringe: How long it takes for this skill to recharge after being used.
+* **FireSyringeBaseRechargeInterval:** FireSyringe: How long it takes for this skill to recharge after being used.
+* **FireSyringeBaseRechargeInterval:** FireSyringe: How long it takes for this skill to recharge after being used.
 * **FireSyringeBeginSkillCooldownOnSkillEnd:** FireSyringe: Whether or not the cooldown waits until it leaves the set state
+* **FireSyringeBeginSkillCooldownOnSkillEnd:** FireSyringe: Whether or not the cooldown waits until it leaves the set state
+* **FireSyringeBeginSkillCooldownOnSkillEnd:** FireSyringe: Whether or not the cooldown waits until it leaves the set state
+* **FireSyringeBeginSkillCooldownOnSkillEnd:** FireSyringe: Whether or not the cooldown waits until it leaves the set state
 * **FireSyringeCanceledFromSprinting:** FireSyringe: Sprinting will actively cancel this ability.
+* **FireSyringeCanceledFromSprinting:** FireSyringe: Sprinting will actively cancel this ability.
+* **FireSyringeCanceledFromSprinting:** FireSyringe: Sprinting will actively cancel this ability.
+* **FireSyringeCanceledFromSprinting:** FireSyringe: Sprinting will actively cancel this ability.
 * **FireSyringeIsBullets:** FireSyringe: Whether or not it has bullet reload behavior
+* **FireSyringeIsBullets:** FireSyringe: Whether or not it has bullet reload behavior
+* **FireSyringeIsBullets:** FireSyringe: Whether or not it has bullet reload behavior
+* **FireSyringeIsBullets:** FireSyringe: Whether or not it has bullet reload behavior
 * **FireSyringeIsCombatSkill:** FireSyringe: Whether or not this is considered a combat skill.
+* **FireSyringeIsCombatSkill:** FireSyringe: Whether or not this is considered a combat skill.
+* **FireSyringeIsCombatSkill:** FireSyringe: Whether or not this is considered a combat skill.
+* **FireSyringeIsCombatSkill:** FireSyringe: Whether or not this is considered a combat skill.
 * **FireSyringeMustKeyPress:** FireSyringe: The skill can't be activated if the key is held.
+* **FireSyringeMustKeyPress:** FireSyringe: The skill can't be activated if the key is held.
+* **FireSyringeMustKeyPress:** FireSyringe: The skill can't be activated if the key is held.
+* **FireSyringeMustKeyPress:** FireSyringe: The skill can't be activated if the key is held.
 * **FireSyringeNoSprint:** FireSyringe: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireSyringeNoSprint:** FireSyringe: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireSyringeNoSprint:** FireSyringe: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireSyringeNoSprint:** FireSyringe: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **FireSyringeRechargeStock:** FireSyringe: How much stock to restore on a recharge.
+* **FireSyringeRechargeStock:** FireSyringe: How much stock to restore on a recharge.
+* **FireSyringeRechargeStock:** FireSyringe: How much stock to restore on a recharge.
+* **FireSyringeRechargeStock:** FireSyringe: How much stock to restore on a recharge.
 * **FireSyringeRequiredStock:** FireSyringe: How much stock is required to activate this skill.
+* **FireSyringeRequiredStock:** FireSyringe: How much stock is required to activate this skill.
+* **FireSyringeRequiredStock:** FireSyringe: How much stock is required to activate this skill.
+* **FireSyringeRequiredStock:** FireSyringe: How much stock is required to activate this skill.
 * **FireSyringeShootDelay:** FireSyringe: Time between bullets for bullet-style weapons
+* **FireSyringeShootDelay:** FireSyringe: Time between bullets for bullet-style weapons
+* **FireSyringeShootDelay:** FireSyringe: Time between bullets for bullet-style weapons
+* **FireSyringeShootDelay:** FireSyringe: Time between bullets for bullet-style weapons
+* **FireSyringeStockToConsume:** FireSyringe: How much stock to deduct when the skill is activated.
+* **FireSyringeStockToConsume:** FireSyringe: How much stock to deduct when the skill is activated.
+* **FireSyringeStockToConsume:** FireSyringe: How much stock to deduct when the skill is activated.
 * **FireSyringeStockToConsume:** FireSyringe: How much stock to deduct when the skill is activated.
 * **REXBaseAcceleration:** REX: The base acceleration of your survivor
 * **REXBaseArmor:** REX: The base armor of your survivor